Dynamic Pricing and Matching for Two-Sided Queues: Asymptotically Optimal Policies in the Large-Scale Regime

-where we assume $\sigma^{\eta}/\eta \rightarrow 0$ as $\eta \rightarrow \infty$ as it is favourable to get closer to the fluid solution.
-In this policy, we set a threshold $\tau_{\max}^{\eta}$ for all customer and server types; we use the fluid arrival rates until this threshold, and then reduce the arrival rates by $\theta_j\sigma^{\eta}$ outside this threshold for type $j$ customer.
-Similarly, we reduce the server arrival rates outside a threshold by $\phi_i\sigma^{\eta}$ for type $i$ server.
+The policy sets a threshold $\tau_{\max}^{\eta}$ for all customer and server types.
+It uses the fluid arrival rates when queue lengths are below this threshold, and then reduces the arrival rates by $\theta_j\sigma^{\eta}$ outside this threshold for type $j$ customer.
+Similarly, the policy reduces the server arrival rates outside the threshold by $\phi_i\sigma^{\eta}$ for type $i$ server.
 Here, $\tau_{\max}^{\eta}$, $\sigma^{\eta}$, $\BFtheta$ and $\BFphi$ are parameters that will be specified later.
-Our convention is to use superscript $\eta$ to denote any parameter or quantity that is associated with the $\eta^{th}$ system.
-Intuitively, for any type of customer/server, if we increase $\sigma^{\eta}$, the queue length will have a larger negative drift when it exceeds the threshold $\tau_{\max}^{\eta}$, so the expected queue length $\mathbb{E}[\inner{\BFone_{m+n}}{\BFq}]$ will be smaller.
+(Our convention is to use superscript $\eta$ to denote any parameter or quantity that is associated with the $\eta^{th}$ scaled system.)
+Intuitively, for any type of customer/server, if we increase $\sigma^{\eta}$, the queue length will have a larger negative drift when it exceeds the threshold $\tau_{\max}^{\eta}$, so the expected queue length $\E[\inner{\BFone_{m+n}}{\BFq}]$ will be smaller.
 However, if $\sigma^{\eta}$ are too large, the arrival rates outside the threshold $\tau_{\max}^{\eta}$ will be far from the optimal fluid arrival rates, which will result in a larger profit loss.
 Thus, there is a trade-off between the expected queue length and profit loss.
-For the matching algorithm associated with the two-price policy, we propose a modification on the max-weight policy.
-Let $({\BFlambda}^*, {\BFmu}^*, {\BFchi}^*)$ be the optimal solution to the fluid problem \eqref{eq:fluid_opt}.
-Let $E^* =\{(i,j)\in E: \chi^*_{ij}>0\}$ be the support of ${\BFchi}^*$.
-We consider a max-weight algorithm analogous to Algorithm~\ref{alg: maxweight}, except that we restrict matchings to the subset of edges $E^*$.
-This matching algorithm is defined in Algorithm~\ref{alg: modified-maxweight}, which will be referred to as the \emph{modified max-weight policy}.
+For the matching algorithm associated with the two-price policy, here we use a modified version of max-weight matching algorithm (Eq~\eqref{eq:max-weight}).
+First, we define redundant edges $(i, j) \in E$ as follows: \begin{definition} An edge $(i, j) \in E$ is redundant if and only if $\chi^*_{ij} = 0$ for all optimal solutions of \eqref{eq:fluid_opt}.
+Denote the set of redundant edges by $E_r \subseteq E$. \end{definition} Now, we consider a modified max-weight matching policy that mimics the max-weight matching policy but matches only using the non-redundant edges, i.e., replacing $E$ by $E \backslash E_r$ in Algorithm~\ref{alg: maxweight} (Other matching algorithms will be considered in Section~\ref{sec:MW vs Rand}).
+The following theorem provides a bound on the asymptotic performance of the two-price policy as $\eta$ tends to infinity. \begin{theorem} Consider a family of two-sided queues parametrized by $\eta$ represented by the bipartite graph $G(N \cup M,E)$.
+The profit loss $\lr$ under the two-price policy Eq~\eqref{eq:two-price_policy-cust} and the modified max-weight matching (Algorithm~\ref{alg: maxweight}) is $O(\eta^{1/3})$ for any $\tau_{\max}^{\eta} \leq \eta^{1/3}$, $\sigma^{\eta}=\eta^{2/3}$ and constants $\BFtheta>\BFzero_{m}$, $\BFphi>\BFzero_{n}$. \end{theorem} The above theorem shows that the profit loss of the two-price policy is $O(\eta^{1/3})$, which is better than the $O(\sqrt{\eta})$ loss in the fluid pricing policy.
+The proof of the theorem contains two main steps.
+The first step is to show that the system is stable under the two-price policy and the expected queue lengths are bounded.
+We also give an upper bound of the expected queue lengths (Lemma~\ref{lemma: posrec}).
+The second step in the proof is to estimate the profit loss $\lr$ (Lemma~\ref{lemma: firstorderterms}) by applying the KKT conditions of the fluid problem. \begin{lemma} For a system of two-sided queues operating under the two-price policy and the modified max-weight matching algorithm parameterized by $\eta$, the system is positive recurrent for any $\BFtheta>\BFzero_m$, $\BFphi>\BFzero_n$, $\sigma^{\eta}>0$ and $\tau_{\max}^{\eta}>0$.
+The expected queue lengths are bounded by